MinaProtocol/mina/frontend/website/jobs/senior-frontend-engineer.markdown

 date: 2019-06-20
 ---

-Help us build accessible, usable, delightful products on top of the Coda Cryptocurrency Protocol!
+Help us build accessible, usable, delightful products on top of the Coda Protocol!

-We’re seeking a senior frontend product engineer who is also excited by building beautiful products.
+We’re seeking a senior product engineer who is also excited by building beautiful products.
 While it's hard to say exactly what we'll work on given that we are such an early-stage startup, we expect projects to include:

 - Wallet software that is a joy to use, with innovative onboarding and account recovery mechanisms.
 - The product side of developer tools and SDKs
 - Imaginative cryptocurrency applications that showcase what’s possible with a lightweight blockchain

-# Requirements
+## Requirements

 - 3+ years working on product
 - Willingness to work on-site in a San Francisco based office
 - Familiarity with functional programming, know your way around map and reduce.
 - CSS chops, should be comfortable with Flexbox.
 - Exposure to a declarative frontend framework, such as React, Angular, Vue, Elm etc.
-    - Bonus for experience with React Hooks or GraphQL
+    - Bonus: Experience with React Hooks or GraphQL
 - Experience working on multiple collaborative projects with a product team containing at least one additional developer or designer.

-# Nice to have
+## Nice to have

 - Exposure to working with cryptocurrencies
 - Experience with ReasonML, OCaml, Elm, or Purescript
 - Early stage startup experience
-- Experience with contributing to Open Source
+- Experience with contributing to open source

-# About
+## About us

 O(1) Labs is aiming to develop the first cryptocurrency protocol that can deliver on the promise of supporting real-world applications and widespread use.
 Our team is based in San Francisco, and we are funded by top investors (including Polychain, Metastable, Max Levchin, and Naval Ravikant).